chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Why Is Elm More Popular than Purescript.md

 >
 > In all seriousness, I think it's because Elm has focused on bringing web devs to FP, not bringing FP devs to the web.
 Both have different niches and priorities.
 Elm puts a ton of effort into error messages and keeping the language minimal.
 As a result, it's not as generic and requires more boilerplate, but it's an easier sell to non experts.

-- Person believes that Elm is more popular because it's errors are better than PS' errors.
-It's easier to sell to your average no-experties-in-FP developer
+- Person believes that Elm is more popular because its errors are better than PS' errors.
+It's easier to sell to your average no-expertise-in-FP developer

 <hr>